ManojRAMR/ManojRAMR/README.md

 - 🌱 My current focus is to master Java, Angular and MySQL language & techs by developing some of my personal projects.

-- 💬 Talk to me about web development, **freelancing opportunities**, and anything related to blockchain developments.
+- 💬 Talk to me about web development, **freelancing opportunities**, and anything related to web app developments.

 <h2> Connect with me</h2>